Prevent and Treat Sour Crop or Impacted Crop

 Does it feel very hard and full or does it feel soft and mushy?

 If the crop feels hard and full, the chicken may have an impacted crop and you will need to treat your chicken.

-If it feels soft and mushy it may have Sour Crop.
+If it feels soft and mushy it may have sour crop.
 As you gently massage the crop, do you smell a foul odor coming from the bird’s beak?
-This is a tell-tale sign of Sour Crop and you will need to treat the sick chicken.
+This is a tell-tale sign of a sour crop and you will need to treat the sick chicken.

 How to Treat Sour Crop or an Impacted Crop